vladkinoman/just-my-notes/books/best-comics-to-read.md

 - *Death of Gwen Stacy*
 - **Ultimate Spider-Man** (alternate universe)

-4: Kraven's Last Hunt, Spider-Man Blue, Nothing Can Stop the Juggernaut
+4: *Kraven's Last Hunt*, *Spider-Man Blue*, Nothing Can Stop the Juggernaut

 3: No one recommending Spider-Island?
 I thought it was great.